 He was a natural judge of potential who could size up a dubious or marginal or troublesome player in the act of falling out of major league grace; then, as a manager, he could play a leading role in rehabilitating the refugee; and finally, as a front-office man, he could resell him back to the majors for new value in cash.

 But Durso’s book is not a deep dive into Casey the field manager or the person.
 It touches only lightly on the less pleasant side of the man, who publicly ridiculed non-star players whenever his teams struggled.
-It does raise the needful question of how much of Casey’s magisterial success with the Yankees was from having some of the greatest players ever rather than his being a genius, but sidesteps any firm answer.
+It does raise the needful question of how much of Casey’s magisterial success with the Yankees was from having some of the greatest players ever on his roster rather than his being a genius, but sidesteps any firm answer.

 Durso, an accomplished sports reporter who plied his trade for over 50 years at The New York Times, was a member of the group Stengel called “my writers.”
 Durso knew the man very well, and through the course of the book, does offer some fun anecdotes about him.